DigiScore/digiscore.github.io/pages/p-word.md

 There is, according to Ihde, a *First Phenomenology* which in the very next instance retreats into a *Second Phenomenology*.
 The *First* is our immediate experience of some new phenomenon, say a game-engine score, and how it shifts our “sense ratios” and “patterns of perception steadily and without any resistance” (McLuhan, 1964) [more about that here](../2022-01-17-The_Digital_Score_–_The_Medium_and_its_Message.md).
-This sensation of the experience lasts for a brief instance before our conscious mind start to assign it names, expectations, bias, understanding, memories, labels, perspectives, subjectivity which are characteristics of a *Second Phenomenology*.
+This sensation of the experience lasts for a brief instance before our conscious mind starts to assign it names, expectations, bias, understanding, memories, labels, perspectives, subjectivity which are characteristics of a *Second Phenomenology*.

-The *DigiScore* research is interested in investigating this *First Phenomenology* as best we can, using methods that help us examine the subjective experience of musicians as they negotiate digital score creativity.
+The *DigiScore* research is interested in investigating this *First Phenomenology* as best we can, using methods that help us examine the experience of musicians as they negotiate digital score creativity.
 We feel that a *First* phenomenological approach gets us closer to understanding what is really going on inside musicking, and to a broader theory of digital score creativity and musicianship than individual subjective reflection can facilitate.
-A *First Phenomenology* is naturally very difficult to define, capture, describe, as these are all traits of a *Second Phenomenology*, so we have established methods that enable us to reverse engineer (as best we can), *Second Phenomenology* experience so that it may shine a light on the very instance of a *First Phenomenology*, and ultimately on a more universal understanding of the creative potential of, and transformations through digital score musicking.
+A *First Phenomenology* is naturally very difficult to define, capture, describe, as these are all traits of a *Second Phenomenology*, so we have established methods that enable us to reverse engineer (as best we can), *Second Phenomenology* experience so that it may shine a light on the very instance of a *First Phenomenology*, and ultimately towards a more universal understanding of the creative potential of, and transformations through digital score musicking.

 Reference\